 By David Kucher

-Published on January 14, 2026
+Published on March 10, 2026

 In the world of software, we don't ship code without unit tests.
 Yet, in the rush to deploy Generative AI, many teams are still "vibe-checking" their way to production.

 We’ve all been there: You’re demoing a new AI assistant to stakeholders.
 You ask, “Show me our revenue trends for Q3.”
 The agent searches your BI tools, finds the right dashboard, and everything looks perfect.
 Then comes the follow-up: “How much of that came from new vs. returning customers?”
-The agent attempts a SQL query and—Error.
+The agent attempts a SQL query and...
+Error.
 A column name is slightly off, or the agent lacks the context to join two specific tables.
 The room goes quiet.
 The "aha" moment is replaced by a "look into it" explanation.

-This is the reliability gap.
-To bridge it, we need more than better prompts; we need Evaluations.
+To bridge this gap, we need more than better prompts; we need Evaluations.
 These are structured tests that define what an AI agent should do, how it should do it, and what a correct outcome looks like.
 They serve as a repeatable way to measure agent performance against real business expectations, rather than relying on one-off demos or subjective judgment.
+They are the mechanism that turns theoretical accuracy into a proven, improving agent grounded in your specific data and business questions.

 To build a trustworthy SQL agent, you first need a data product.
 In Alation, a data product acts as the "knowledge layer"—a curated guide that describes your data to the agent.
 It provides the necessary context, like table definitions, column descriptions, and business logic, that the agent uses to write SQL queries.

-However, a data product is only as good as the instructions it provides.
 This is where evaluations come in.
 Evaluations allow you to explicitly define what the agent must accomplish, creating a feedback loop that ensures your knowledge layer is actually doing its job.
+This is also why Alation builds evaluations directly into the agent creation workflow.
+The loop looks like this:

 Every agent built in Alation’s Agent Studio includes an Evaluations feature.
 This allows you to define a set of "evaluation cases" that serve as the foundation for improvement.
 These cases represent the "gold standard"—how an agent should respond when faced with specific business questions.